 Notification should be made by telephone or electronic mail using the method of communication selected by the person to be notified, if that method is reasonably available.
 In the event the person's contact information provided to the Department is no longer current, the Department shall make a diligent, good faith effort to learn the whereabouts of the victim in order to comply with these notification requirements.
+Notification shall only be left on a messaging system if the person has indicated in the notification request that such notification is acceptable or if the staff has attempted and cannot make other contact with the person.

-If contact cannot be made and no means exist to leave a message with the person, the Watch Commander or the authorized designee should request the law enforcement agency having jurisdiction where the person resides perform a welfare check.
+If contact cannot be made and no means exist to leave a message with the person, the Bureau Commander or the authorized designee should request the law enforcement agency having jurisdiction where the person resides perform a welfare check.
 Subsequent and continuing attempts shall be made to contact the person using the numbers listed in the notification request.
 All attempts to contact shall be documented on the victim notification request form.